athype/cob_ctrlaltelite/Documentation/Products/TechnicalDesign.md

 - Accessible via intuitive UI lists for saved audio and text feedback.

 ### Security Architecture
+- Whisper is secure due to its ability to process data locally, ensuring privacy, reducing reliance on third-party services, supporting encryption, and providing transparency through its open-source nature.
 - All data is processed and stored locally to ensure confidentiality.
 No third-party servers are used for sensitive data which fulfilled client's needs for security.
 - No third-party servers are used for sensitive data.